-- represent the current and future interests of residents in the local government area, - · provide high-quality leadership to the region and Council, - participate in Council meetings, policy development, and decision making, - ensure that the Council acts responsibly, achieves the goals set out in the Corporate Plan, and adheres to all laws that apply to local governments.
+- represent the current and future interests of residents in the local government area, - provide high-quality leadership to the region and Council, - participate in Council meetings, policy development, and decisions making, - laws that apply to local governments.

 The Mayor and Elected Members perform their roles by attending and participating in Council meetings, engaging with residents, and participating in policy development and decision-making processes.
 The Mayor has additional responsibilities to those listed above, which include chairing Council meetings, leading and advising Council's Chief Executive Officer, and representing Council at ceremonial or civic functions.